Post Last Modified – May 10, 2025 ยฆ gr8traveltips.com

 Royal Caribbean South Pacific Cruise – 5th Port of Call

-This is another perfect island for 🏖 beach lovers!
+This is another perfect island for ๐ beach lovers!

 Mare is the second largest in the archipelago of New Caledonia, and also another territory of France.
-This island is known for some of the loveliest beaches in the Pacific, and with the world’s second largest barrier reef!
+This island is known for some of the loveliest beaches in the Pacific, and with the worldโs second largest barrier reef!

-The main attraction on the island, is taking the bus to; 🌅 Yedjele Beach.
+The main attraction on the island, is taking the bus to; ๐ Yedjele Beach.

-You can purchase your 🎟 tickets on board ship, at the Shore Excursion desk.
+You can purchase your ๐ tickets on board ship, at the Shore Excursion desk.
 Arriving and anchoring at 8:00, and after our breakfast, we disembarked taking the tender to shore, boarding the bus to the town square.

 A beautiful white soft sand beach, with crystal clear ocean waters to enjoy swimming and snorkeling throughout the day.

-Vendors set up a variety of ⛺ tents to purchase wares, food and drinks.
-A great lazy day for us 🌴 beach lovers!
+Vendors set up a variety of โบ tents to purchase wares, food and drinks.
+A great lazy day for us๐ด beach lovers!

 We returned back to the ship in the late afternoon for a 5:00pm departure.

-Visiting The Isle of Pines New Caledonia On This Royal Caribbean South Pacific Cruise
+The Isle of Pines In New Caledonia

 Royal Caribbean South Pacific Cruise 6th Port of Call

 This tiny island in paradise is among the favorite for most.
 A beautiful quaint island among those in the New Caledonia chain.
+Here, you can enjoy another relaxing day on the ๐ beach, and also it’s a wonderful spot for ๐คฟ snorkeling as well.

-If you intend to do some 🤿 snorkeling, try to be on the first tender ashore in the morning at 09:00. 🚶 Walk straight across over to; Kanumera Bay and Sacred Rock.
+If you intend to do some ๐คฟ snorkeling, try to be on the first tender ashore in the morning at 09:00.

 This beach is very small and gets extremely crowded later in the morning!